-In warmer climates, where the living stone plants can be planted outside, chose a location where they will receive lots of morning sun and some shade in the afternoon.
+In warmer climates, where the living stone plants can be planted outside, chose a location or place where they will receive lots of morning sun and some shade in the afternoon.
 If you live in a location that enjoys warm summers and cold winters, plant our lithops in a pot or container.
 This will enable you to relocate the plant indoors, either in your home or into a greenhouse, during the cooler months.

-A full sun plant, living stones need between 4-5 hours of direct light each day to produce their distinctive coloring.
-If your living stone doesn’t receive enough light then its color may fade.
+A full sun plant, living stones need between 4-5 hours of direct sun each day to produce their distinctive coloring.
+If your living stone doesn’t receive enough sunlight then its color may fade.
 In cooler climates the plants will require more sun, while in hotter climates providing some afternoon shade will allow the living stones time to cool down and prevent the leaves from becoming sunburnt or damaged.

 The more light the plant receives the richer its coloring.

-An african native, living stone plants dislike the cold weather.
+A native of Africa, lithops dislike the cold weather.
 While these plants do best in temperatures between 65-80𝇈F they will grow in outside this temperature range.
 However, ideally the temperature should never fall below 50𝇈F.

 A greenhouse is a great way to help maintain constant temperature levels.

-Knowing how much water to give living stone plants can be tricky.
+Knowing how much water to give lithops can be tricky.
 Originating from an area where droughts are common these tough little plants have evolved to survive with as little as an inch of water a year.
 This is because the fleshy leaves of the plant are able to act as reservoirs, storing surprisingly large amounts of water.
 This water storing ability enables the plant to survive in extreme drought conditions.
 It also means that the plant requires little watering.

-Living stone plants tend to grow in the spring and fall.
+Lithops tend to grow in the spring and fall.
 During these seasons you will have to water the plant.
 While it will need water the plant, even when growing, won’t require much, regular watering.
 Once every 10 days will be fine.
 For some plants this may even be too much.